Causal inference for social network data: Variance estimation

 Note that contribution to these variances of any pair $i,j$ not in each others dependency neighborhoods will be $0$.
 Therefore, it is acceptable to sum only over pairs $i,j$ sharing a tie or a mutual contact in the underlying network.

-Finally, note that we do not need to know the true rate of convergence $\sqrt{C_{n}}$ to obtain a valid estimate of the C.I. for $\psi$; this rate is captured by the number of non-zero terms in the variance sums.
+When dependence is due to direct transmission, that is under assumptions (A1), (A4), and (A5), $C$ is iid and $\sigma_{nC}^{2}$ can be estimated with the empirical distribution of $C$ and, under correct specification of both $m(\cdot)$ and $g(\cdot)$, the plug-in estimator is consistent: